SUNET/edusign-app/e2e/TESTS.md

 - As one of the invitees, sign the invitation
-- Check presence of text "Documents you have invited others to sign", of  message "Signed by:" the invitee that has signed, of message "Waiting for signatures by" the other invitees, of message "Required security
+- Check presence of text "Documents you have invited others to sign", of  message "Signed by:" the invitee that has signed, of message "Waiting for signatures by" the other invitees, of message "Required assurance
   level: Low", and of a button to remove the document
 - Edit the invitation to remove the pending invitee
 - Check cancellation email sent to removed invitee